heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

 10/Mar/25
   Today is the day i finish my my hacktify internship, i finished all the CTFs which were actually hard and i was able to gain a lot of knowledge, now i'm moving to the next stage and i got aceepted for another internship but this is for a year.
 I'll be doing a lot over here and it will take me from mid to pro, and also i'll be uploading some python scripts i made.

+18/May/25
+  Just recently finished my NYSC 3 weeks camp orientation and it was a fun experience, but it also slowed me on the projects i was working on, Now i was able to install kali on my Windows on VMware so it's on a virtual machine for now, i do plan to upgrade my storage and use the second one for mainly Kali Linux.
+I will resume my cybersecurity projects as soon as i feel better from all these stress and sickness i'm feeling RN.